 Scope of Work

-The trail alignment will connect points of interest along the route including the overlook near Stanyan and Hayes, the Horseshoe Pits, the hillside near the organic dump, the overlook at Arguello, the Ghiradelli picnic area and card shack.
-The proposed trail restoration will improve visual quality, access, safety and enhance the trail experience in the Oak Woodlands Park while retaining the rustic quality of the trail.
+The trail alignment connected points of interest along the route including the overlook near Stanyan and Hayes Streets, the Horseshoe Pits, the hillside near the green waste transfer area, the overlook at Arguello, and Coon Hollow.
+The trail restoration improved visual quality, access, safety and enhanced the trail experience in Oak Woodlands Park while retaining the rustic quality of the trail.

-- San Francisco Parks Alliance through a generous grant from the Coca-Cola Bottling Company:$94,859
+- San Francisco Parks Alliance through a generous grant from the Coca-Cola Bottling Company:$91,094.

 Last week, the Golden Gate Park Oak Woodlands Trails Improvement Project team, comprised of staff from Rec and Park and Public Works as well as the contractor, Yerba Buena Engineering & Construction, Inc, was honored with an award for partnering.
 Partnering is a requirement for City teams and contractor staff … Continue reading

 SAN FRANCISCO –San Francisco Recreation and Park Department today unveiled its new main trail through the Oak Woodlands of Golden Gate Park, dedicating the scenic path to Phil Arnold, a longtime advocate for local parks, open space, and recreational trail opportunities.
 The Phil Arnold trail provides a primary, continuous nature … Continue reading

 Join us on Friday, February 22 beginning at 10 a.m. as we hold an opening celebration and dedication for the Phil Arnold Trail (formerly the Oak Woodlands Trail).
 The newly renovated trail … Continue reading